Cellie0320/ARWSS/PRJ371-Main-main/ARWSS/Lua/README.md

 ## Installation

-1. Clone this repository to your local machine:
+1. Copy the lua folder to your CoppeliaSim installation directory:
      ```bash
-     git clone [repository-url]
-     ```
-2. Copy the lua folder to your CoppeliaSim installation directory:
-     ```bash
      cp -r lua/ [CoppeliaSim-directory]/
      ```
-3. Load the scene file in CoppeliaSim:
+2. Load the scene file in CoppeliaSim:
      - Open CoppeliaSim
      - File → Open Scene
      - Navigate to and select the scene file